Skip to content

 • Export style – Controls whether release notes use a detailed card layout or a compact bullet-list layout.
 Set export_style: compact in configuration to prefer the bullet-list format without passing --compact each time.

-• Components – You may constrain the optional component field on entries by listing allowed labels in configuration.
+• Components – You may constrain the optional component field on entries by declaring allowed labels in configuration.
+Use a dict mapping component names to descriptions.
 Component filters apply to the CLI table, exports, and validation.

 A typical project layout looks like this: